Enoch2k2/qbot-cheetsheet/README.md

 qbot done - resolves pairing and puts tc back in queue for another pairing

+qbot more help - re-adds student to queue

 qbot resolve <link> - resolves question

 qbot who is on? - lists all the tcs, also shows how long they have been waiting in queue or shows how long they have been in a pairing.